mzhengg/employee-rdbms/README.md

 # Employee Database Management System

 Data modeling is an important job of a Data Engineer.
 So, in this project, I designed a RDBMS (Relational Database Management System) for employee management applications to practice this skill.
+The project is broken into 2 parts.
+The first part is building the database that will house all the data.
+The second part is designing the interface to interact with the database.

 ## Technologies

 * MySQL
 * Docker
+* Python (mysql-connector-python)

 ## Database Principles